judasgutenberg/Arduino_I2C_Slave_With_Commands/README.md

 # About the Files in the this Repository #
 The slave firmware is entirely in slave.ino.
-All the other files provide libraries for code to be run on a master that controls the slave via I2C.
+All the other files provide libraries for code to be run on a master that controls the slave via I2C, and were written to run on an ESP8266, but are fairly generic and could be made to run on various other architectures.